If you’ve ever had to substitute a cheese for anther, you’ve wondered what each cheese tastes like, and what the texture is like.

 The responses given varies a little, based on the age of the cheese and the process of preparation.
 We’ll try to keep things as simple as we can.

 Gouda cheese is usually nutty yet sweet, and an overall mild cheese.
 Young Gouda is more on the mild side, and you’ll definitely taste the sweetness.

 As it ages, Gouda will become nuttier and the sweetness will turn into a slight sharpness.

-Gouda is common in Netherlands, but other countries may sell cheese that is very similar to Gouda and name it as that.
+Gouda is common in Netherlands, but other countries may sell cheese that is very similar to Gouda and name it that.

 Age is a great determinant in the taste of Gouda.
-At its very young stage Gouda is creamy, soft, and is light yellow.
+At its very young stage Gouda is creamy, soft, and light yellow.

 Aged Gouda, as old as 4 years, is light brown and has a strong taste.

 On top of all of this, there is also smoked Gouda.
 As this is a mild cheese, it goes very well with the smoke flavor and it will carry it nicely into whatever meal you’re making.

 In general Gouda has a somewhat firm yet springy texture.
 It is known for melting easily, and the oil is not observed to separate as Cheddar does.
 Gouda carries a flavor which is mildly pungent, and aged Amsterdam Gouda has a taste of caramel, butter, and rich milk.

 Why is young Gouda so different from aged Gouda ?